-Valladolid has long been my favorite little town in Mexico, and one of the reasons is because of all the excellent restaurants you’ll find.
-From traditional Mayan food to more modern fare, Valladolid is quickly developing a unique culinary scene filled with a great array of places to eat.
+Valladolid has long been my favorite little town in Mexico, and one of the reasons is because of all the excellent restaurants in Valladolid.
+From traditional Mayan food to modern fare, Valladolid is quickly developing a unique culinary scene filled with a great array of places to eat.

 Table of Contents